-This Easy Trick Will Improve Your Credit Score and Avoid Late Payments
+This Easy Trick Will Improve Your Credit Score and Help You Avoid Late Payments

-Paying bills on time is one of the easiest ways you can raise your credit score.
-Your credit payment history accounts for up to 35% of your FICO score, according to myFICO.
-Keeping track of due dates is one way to curb late fees.
-Splitting your bills into bimonthly payments also helps you avoid late or missed payments, and it can save you money, too.
+Paying bills on time is crucial to maintain a positive credit score.
+A consumer’s credit payment history accounts for up to 35% of their FICO score, according to myFICO.
+Keeping track of due dates and splitting bills into bimonthly payments can help borrowers avoid late or missed payments and save money.

-How To Raise Your Credit Score by Paying Bills Bimonthly
+How To Raise Credit Scores by Paying Bills Bimonthly

-- Itemize your bills.
-Make a list of your recurring bills and their due dates.
+- Itemize Bills.
+Make a list of all bills, including minimum payments and due dates.

-15/3 Credit Card Payment Trick — Another Trick To Raise Your Credit Score
+15/3 Credit Card Payment — Another Trick To Raising Credit Scores

-- Pay the remaining balance three days before your statement due date.
+- Make the second half of the payment three days before the due date.